Dee68/milestone_project3/README.md

 - Implement an email message sender to customers about there current account weekly.

 ### BUGS OR ERRORS
-During the development process the desire to give a good experience was placed as the first piority as a result the code to achieve that aim was refactore
+During the development process the desire to give a good user experience was placed as the first piority as a result the code to achieve that aim was refactored several times.
+Finally this was achieved by introducing the function (do_options) and validating each user input in the (create_user) function.

 ### TESTING